denis-marchenkov/tfidfcalculator/README.md

 # tfidfcalculator

-Calculate TF-IDF statistical measures of a word relevancies in text
+Calculate TF-IDF statistical measures of a word relevancies in text.

+This was implemented purely as a learning experience.